Codenames Duet Review

 What is Codenames Duet?

-Codenames Duet is a cooperative deduction game in which players are trying to locate 15 secret agents by sending each other code words.
+Codenames Duet is a cooperative deduction game in which players try to locate 15 secret agents by sending each other code words.
 If you’ve played Codenames or Codenames: Pictures, you shouldn’t have too much of a problem understanding how this version works.

 Codenames is published by Czech Games Edition and designed by Vlaada Chvátil and Scot Eaton.